Cringila

 Cringila has a typical household mix, with a higher-than-average median household size

 Family households comprise 73.1% of all households, including 33.6% couples with children, 17.1% couples without children, and 20.9% single parent families.
-Non-family households make up the remaining 26.9%, consisting of 23.4% lone person households and 3.6% group households.
-The median household size is 2.8 people, which is larger than the Rest of NSW average of 2.4 people.
+Non-family households make up the remaining 26.9%, with lone person households at 23.4% and group households comprising 3.6% of the total.
+The median household size is 2.8 people, which is larger than the Regional NSW average of 2.4.

 Frequently Asked Questions - Households